 - M.S.
 Computer Science, UC San Diego, 2000

 - B.S.
 Computer Science, UC Davis, 1998

 Dr. Sherwood joined the CS Department in 2003 and has worked on a broad set of research problems relating to both hardware and software.
-Since joining UCSB he been the recipient of the 2009 Northrop Grumman Teaching Excellence Award, the NSF Career Award, the UCSB Academic Senate Distinguished Teaching Award, Best paper awards from several top conferences, and on 5 separate occasions his papers have been selected by a board of industry and academic panelists as a "IEEE Micro Top Pick" for their impact and importance.
+Since joining UCSB he has been the recipient of the 2009 Northrop Grumman Teaching Excellence Award, the NSF Career Award, the UCSB Academic Senate Distinguished Teaching Award, Best paper awards from several top conferences, and on 5 separate occasions his papers have been selected by a board of industry and academic panelists as an "IEEE Micro Top Pick" for their impact and importance.